 - All QuickBooks desktop versions are powerful and proven with lots of add-ons available.

-- A more powerful version of QuickBooks designed for businesses that have have more complex accounting needs.
+- A more powerful version of QuickBooks for businesses that have advanced accounting needs.

 - The familiar look and feel of QuickBooks with more features: higher transaction volumes, multi-location inventory, advanced pricing features, and greater financial reporting capabilities.